English as a Second Language Program

 State law requires school districts to provide ESL:

-- In elementary school when there are fewer than 20 limited English proficient (LEP) students of the same language enrolled in the same grade in the district.
+- In elementary school, when there are fewer than 20 emergent bilingual students of the same language enrolled in the same grade in the district.

-- In middle school and high school when there are LEP students.
+- In middle school and high school when there are emergent bilingual students.

 What is the purpose of an ESL program?